nthmost/illuminate/README.rst

   myDataset = InteropDataset('/path/to/data/')

-When this class is built, the RunInfo.xml or CompletedJobInfo.xml metadata files will be read to collected Flowcell Layout and Read Configuration at the very least, which are required for some aspects of binary parsing.
+When this class is built, the RunInfo.xml or CompletedJobInfo.xml metadata files will be read, filling important variables like Flowcell Layout and Read Configuration.

 The binary parsers are not run until they are specifically requested.
-In many cases this operation can take several seconds, depending on the size of the binary file.
+Many parsing operations can take several seconds, depending on the size of the binary file.

 .. code-block:: python